AdobeDocs/campaign-standard.en/help/automating/using/executing-a-workflow.md

 The **[!UICONTROL Default affinity]** field allows you to force a workflow or a workflow activity to execute on a particular machine.

-In the **[!UICONTROL History in days]** field, specify the duration after which the history must be purged.
+In the **[!UICONTROL History in days]** field, specify the number of days after which the history must be purged.
+The history consists in all elements related like logs, tasks, events, and files related to the selected workflow.

+  >[!NOTE]
+  >
+  >Purge of the history is performed by the **Database cleanup** technical workfow, which is executed by default everyday (see [List of technical workflows](../../administration/using/technical-workflows.md#list-of-technical-workflows).)

 You can choose to check the **[!UICONTROL Save SQL queries in the log]** and **[!UICONTROL Execute in the engine (do not use in production)]** options if necessary.